 Few people know about the history of the road to Wat Doi Suthep.
 Followers of the “monk-engineer” Kruba Srivichai constructed the road to the base of the stairs leading to the temple.
 He is known as the Saint of Lanna and was involved in more than a hundred projects.
-There was already a road leading up to the temple suitable for cars but this was most likely not an all-weather road.
+There was already a road leading up to the temple suitable for cars, but this was most likely not an all-weather road.
 Work on the paving of the road started on November 9, 1934, at the start of the dry season.
 Pictures show Chao Kaew Nawarat (1862-1939), the last ruler of Chiang Mai, wielding a tool to start the construction ceremoniously.

 The road is completed

 Before the start of the rainy season, on April 30, 1935, the road was completed.
 On that day, one of Kruba’s followers volunteered to drive him up the finished road.
 That follower was Chin Ngow, a businessman of Chinese descent.
 Chin Ngow owned a Ford 1925 model T. He had a shop in Chiang Mai selling car accessories.
-The shop was also Sub-Agent for Ford Cars and Asiatic Petroleum Co..
+The shop was also Sub-Agent for Ford Cars and Asiatic Petroleum Co.
 The Asiatic Petroleum Company was a joint venture between the Shell and Royal Dutch oil companies founded in 1903.

 Chin Ngow’s family now runs a gold shop in the Warorot Market area.
 His grandson Kim told us that his grandfather suffered a gunshot wound during a business conflict.
 Kruba Srivichai helped him recover from his injury.
 After this Chin Ngow became a follower and a student.
 He supplied food and water to his followers while they were constructing the road to Wat Doi Suthep.